bbatsov/prelude/docs/modules/rust.md

 `rust-mode`.
 Whenever you are editing Rust code run <kbd>C-h m</kbd> to look at the Rust mode key bindings.

+## Syntax highlighting

+[tree-sitter-mode](https://emacs-tree-sitter.github.io/) is used for nicer syntax highlighting.

 ## Syntax checking

 Prelude ships with [Flycheck](https://github.com/flycheck/flycheck),